AlmeidaAlin3/Learning_ML/ProblemSet1/Exercise1/README.md

 <a href="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/img/GDA.png"><img src="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/img/GDA.png" title="GDA joint distribution" alt="GDA joint distribution" height="150"></a>

 Suppose we have already fit the parameters of our model and now want to predict *y* given a new point *x*.
-To show that GDA results in a classifier that has a linear decision boundary, the [solution of question 1.c](https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/ex1_c.md) shows that,  the posterior distribution can be written as:
+To show that GDA results in a classifier that has a linear decision boundary, the [solution to the question 1.c](https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/ex1_c.md) shows that,  the posterior distribution can be written as:

 <a href="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/img/GDAposterior.png"><img src="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/img/GDAposterior.png" title="GDA posterior distribution" alt="GDA posterior distribution" height="43"></a>